 Finally, what would be your top 3 production tips for those of our customers who produce Electronic music?

-1 - Learn a little old school board wiring techniques... think busses and parallel techniques rather than piling stuff on individual channels (because you can).
+1 - Learn a little old school board wiring techniques... think buses and parallel techniques rather than piling stuff on individual channels (because you can).

-2 - I avoid volume automations until mixdown so I can keep going into the mixer and select all minus output and bringing the channels down below 0 db... too may scrunchy sounding tracks out there already (some of them mine).
+2 - I avoid volume automation until mixdown so I can keep going into the mixer and select all minus output and bringing the channels down below 0 dB... too may scrunchy sounding tracks out there already (some of them mine).

 3 - Invest in a good mastering compressor/eq.
 Chances are the label won’t have it mastered if it’s a digi-only release so learn to do some comparative mixing and get your track sounding fat without brick wall limiting.